S/2002 N 5

-S/2002 N 5 is a small irregular moon orbiting Neptune on a very wide elliptical orbit.
+S/2002 N 5, formerly called c02N4, is a small irregular moon orbiting Neptune on a very wide elliptical orbit.
 It was discovered on 14 August 2002 by Matthew Holman, John J. Kavelaars, Tommy Grav, and Wesley Fraser using the 4.0-meter Víctor M. Blanco Telescope at Cerro Tololo Observatory, Chile, but it became lost and was not observed again until Scott S. Sheppard rediscovered it on 3 September 2021.
 The discovery of S/2002 N 5 was announced on 23 February 2024, after observations were collected over a long enough time to confirm the satellite's orbit.
 S/2002 N 5 orbits Neptune at an average distance of over 23 e6km and takes almost 9 Earth years to complete one orbit.